-However, given the variable nature of interacting with customers, it’s easy to see how support center champs can certainly benefit from some forward thinking in dealing with tough scenarios.
+Customer service should be a conversation rather than a cold, lifeless script.
+Given the variable nature of interacting with customers, however, it’s easy to see how support center champs can benefit from some forward-thinking in dealing with tough customer service scenarios.

 The mistake many support reps make, however, is in using the knee-jerk “I don’t know” response, which doesn’t help the customer.
-The customer may be sympathetic that you don’t know, but they’re not interested in hearing about it.
+Customers may be sympathetic that you don’t know, but they’re not interested in hearing about it.

 Instead, try the following:

-No eCommerce store owner or support champion likes to tell a customer that an item isn’t currently available, but there is a much better way to go about it.
+No ecommerce store owner or support champion likes to tell a customer that an item isn’t currently available.
+Fortunately, there is a much better way to go about it.

 One of the most important skills in interacting with customers is the use of positive language to help avoid accidental knee-jerk reactions.

-Positive languages replaces negative phrases (“I can’t…”) and instead places emphasis on the solution, which is what the customer actually cares about.
+Positive language replaces negative phrases (“I can’t…”) and instead places emphasis on the solution, which is what the customer actually cares about.

 Try finding places in your response where a lot of negative language is present (“We don’t do that”) and see where positive language can be substituted.